dojo/framework/docs/en/stores/basic-usage.md

 In this example `UserContainer` wraps `User` to display the current user's name. `createStoreContainer` is a wrapper that gets used to ensure the proper typing of `getProperties`. `getProperties` is responsible for accessing data from the store and creating properties for the widget.

 A `StoreContainer`'s properties are a 1:1 mapping to the widget it wraps.
-The widget become the properties of the `StoreContainer`, but they are all optional.
+The widget's properties become the properties of the `StoreContainer`, but they are all optional.

 ### Excuting a Process